 When there is a disaster, you may be interested in registering to lend a hand during recovery operations.

 If you want to volunteer, visit the Volunteering SA&NT website to see what emergency volunteering opportunities are currently available.
 You may or may not be contacted to take part, depending on need.
-You can also show your interest in volunteering by registering through the WeDo app.

 What happens after you register?